ballerina-platform/ballerina-lang/stdlib/jwt/src/main/ballerina/jwt/Module.md

 This module provides a JWT authentication provider, which can be used to authenticate using a JWT and the functionality related to issuing a JWT and validating it.

-The `jwt:JWTAuthProvider` is another implementation of the `auth:AuthProvider` interface, which authenticates by validating a JWT.
+The `jwt:JWTAuthProvider` is another implementation of the `auth:InboundAuthProvider` interface, which authenticates by validating a JWT.

 #### Sample for issuing a JWT